Created by a Student, for Students

 CNNs & convolutions U-Net architecture Encoder-decoder Skip connections nnU-Net overview Loss functions

-MONTH 05 July Q2
+WEEK 05 Q2

 In-depth understanding of nnU-Net.
 Go beyond the basics — study how nnU-Net’s fingerprinting system analyzes datasets, how it selects between 2D, 3D full-resolution, and cascade configurations, and how its automated preprocessing, augmentation, and post-processing pipelines work under the hood.